ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

    Maximum Streams:
    : A count of the cumulative number of streams of the corresponding type that
-     can be opened over the lifetime of the connection.
+     can be opened over the lifetime of the session.
 This value cannot exceed 2<sup>60</sup>, as it is not possible to encode stream IDs larger than 2<sup>62</sup>-1.